pegasus-kv/pegasus-kv.github.io/_community/proposal.md

 ### Core Developers

-Currently most of the core developers of Pegasus are working in the KV-Storage Team of Cloud Platform Department of Xiaomi Corp.
+Currently most of the core developers of Pegasus are working in the KV-Storage Team of Xiaomi.
 Yingchun Lai is one of the [Apache Kudu](https://github.com/apache/kudu) PMC members.
 Zuoyan Qin is an experienced open source developer who created [sofa-pbrpc](https://github.com/baidu/sofa-pbrpc) in his last job in Baidu.
 Wei Huang is also an active contributor of [Apache Doris (Incubating)](https://github.com/apache/incubator-doris).